Reckless Driving Accident Lawyer in San Antonio

 Who Can Be Held Liable in These Commercial Vehicle Incidents?

-In commercial truck accidents, your attorney will examine all of the facts of the case to determine liability.
+In commercial truck accidents, your reckless driver accident attorney in San Antonio will examine all of the facts of the case to determine liability.
 As discussed above, commercial truck companies and drivers must adhere to strict federal regulations.
 If they violate their obligations on the roadway and act in negligent or careless ways, they could be held liable.

 While it is commonly the truck driver or truck company that is at fault, that is not always the case.
 Other liable parties could include: